flocks/react-flux-isomorphic-boilerplate/README.md

 - Browserify as dependancy management
 - gulp as workflow tool
 - react-router for routes handling
+- scss for css
-- nodejs with expressjs for isomorphic app ( The nodeJS server is able to read reactJS and render directly HTML : great for SEO and perceived load time)
+- nodejs with expressjs for isomorphic app
+- karma and jasmine for testing
 - heroku for hosting the App

+Instructions

 - git clone
 - npm install
-- gulp in one tab, node server/app.js in another tab
+- gulp
 - open localhost:3090

 - npm test to run tests

+Heroku

-This boilerplate is optimised for heroku app.
+Please notice, this boilerplate is optimised for heroku applications.
 That's why all the gulp dependencies are in "dependencies" instead of "devDependencies".
-Because
-Heroku will run npm install --production and will skip all devDependicies, yet we need gulp to compile the project ( browserify the js, uglify it, copy assets, optimise image..and so on  )
+Because Heroku will run npm install --production and will skip all devDependicies, yet we need gulp to compile the project ( browserify the js, uglify it, copy assets, optimise image..and so on).
+Also please notice the npm hook script "postinstall" will run the task "gulp production" after running npm install on heroku server.

+If you don't use Heroku to host your app, you can easily modify the gulpfile and the package.json to fill your need.

+Gulp process

+gulp default task will prepare the /dist folder by copying all the assets ( images, fonts ) and index.ejs.
+It will compile all scss file into one single css file called main.css.
+Browserify will also compile all your js file into a single main.js file.
+Then it will launch the nodeJS app which renders the index.ejs.
+Obvisously, the task "watchify" is launched, so any changes on your file will trigger Browserify to recompile the js.
+Please notice, it only re-compile the dependencies affected by the change.

+Gulp production task will achieve pretty much the same except it will uglify the js and the css and optimize images with gulp-imagemin.

+Isomorphic Javascript

+Isomorphic javascript, or rather now Universal Javascript, means a javascript codebase which can be exectuted both server and client side.
+You app become easily indexable by google.
+Plus it considerably increase the "perceived time load" of your app.
+The user experence become improved, especially on mobile device with small brandwitdh.

+[ link to my article ]

+Tests

+Simply run npm test to launch test.
+Tests are launched by Karma and written with Jasmine.
+I choose Jasmine because I noticed Jest was really slow when it comes to test react components.